 The second column contains the total payment that I’ve sent to that institution for the year.
 In the case of a generic expense, I just use the column to total the expense for that category.

 I use the third column for the monthly average, i.e. I divide the corresponding value under the 2nd column by 12 to obtain the average.
+This is useful for budgeting– you’ll know how much per month to set aside for that item next year.

-Lastly, the bottom row contains both the yearly and monthly average totals (sums of second and third
+Lastly, the bottom row contains both the yearly and monthly average totals (sums of second and third columns, respectively).

-Net income per earner
+Net Income per household earner

 The second column contains the net income received by the individual for the year.
 Like what has been done above, the third column is used for the monthly average and the totals are calculated on the bottom row.